calvinwynne/Genetic_Algorithm-8Queens/README.md

 ![alt text](https://github.com//calvinwynne/Genetic_Algorithm-8Queens/blob/master/Images/training.gif?raw=true)

-The program allows the user to return a solution sythesised The Program can display a graphical board that updates with evey move if needed.
+The program allows the user to return a solution generated using the Genetic Algortihm The Program can display a graphical board that updates with evey move if needed.

 Options: